Slashy-Slasher/Stats-Library/README.md

 A library of statistics algorithms for the 2023 spring semester

-Contians:
+Contains:

     Stats-Lib:

         Mean, Median, Mode, operations for Arraylists

         Standard Deviation of a set

         Combinations and Permutations(Lost?)

     Set-Operations:

         Union, Intersection, Compliment for Arraylists

         Sort and Trim method:

     Birthday:

       Odds of a group having a similar birthday simulation

     DoorGame:

         Monte Hall problem simulation